 “It’s neat to know that what you are doing is impacting every single student in the entire system in a positive way,” said Katherine Mitchell, MPL content management coordinator.
 “We have always had these resources.
 We haven’t had a way to share them before.”

-The joint catalogue has doubled the monetary value of MPL’s available resources, bringing the total from $3 million to $6 million, Mitchell said.
-Additionally, MPL’s number of available resources went from 185,979 to 377,475 items — over 190,000 more resources, according to the Muncie Public Library/Muncie Community Schools/Motivate Our Minds Collaborative Partnership Data.
+The joint catalogue has taken MPL’s resources and doubled their monetary value, bringing the total from $3 million to $6 million, Mitchell said.
+Additionally, MPL’s number of available resources went from 185,979 to 377,475 items – over 190,000 more resources, according to the Muncie Public Library/Muncie Community Schools/Motivate Our Minds Collaborative Partnership Data.

 “I had the pleasure of working with this project.
-It was one of the most rewarding projects I have done in a long time,” Nosakhere said.
+It was one of the most rewarding projects I have done in a long time,” said Akilah Nosakhere, current library director.
 “Together we can stretch and better utilize our resources for the better of the community as a whole.”